SAIL-Labs/AMICAL/README.md

 <img src="Figures/peakmethod.png" width="80%"/>
 </p>

-Based on NIRISS and SPHERE dataset analysis, we recommend using the **fft** method (but feel free to test the other methods for your specific case!).
+Based on NIRISS and SPHERE dataset analysis, we recommend using the `'fft'` method (but feel free to test the other methods for your specific case!).
 The expected baseline locations on the detector are computed using the mask coordinates, the wavelength and the pixel size.
 In some cases, the mask is not